Effects

 Handling Effects

 A handle block intercepts effect operations and gives them concrete behavior.
-This is where you wire an effect to a real implementation.
+This is where an abstract effect meets a real implementation.

 LOON